 Social media is a collaborative space for the customer to engage with brands on products design and usability.
 Customers discuss product specifications and, in some cases, build their own products.
 Glossier’s best-selling product was produced entirely on the feedback of customers on social media.
 Regardless of brand strategy, today’s engineers and designers must tune in to social media and allow the customer to co-create products and services.

 Social Media is a measure for brands to assess if the experiences perception of the customer matches the experience intention of the brand.
-Successful brand managers not only have social media accounts, but also utilize them effectively to communicate their brand image and listen if the message is received or no. They use social media to make things right when they go wrong and offer self-service options for operational recovery and self-help.
-For the authentic brand social media is competitive advantage.
+Successful brand managers not only have social media accounts but also utilize them effectively to communicate their brand image and listen if the message is received or no. They use social media to make things right when they go wrong and offer self-service options for operational recovery and self-help.
+For the authentic brand, social media is a competitive advantage.
 It is the channel to manage customer experience and build brand engagement.
-The brands that understand that first will not only win the millenials tomorrow, but every customer who expects relevant and personal customer experience today.
+The brands that understand that first will not only win the millennials tomorrow but every customer who expects relevant and personal customer experience today.

 *All opinions expressed on the DoingCXRight Blog and site pages are the authors’ alone and do not reflect the opinions of or imply the endorsement of employers or other organizations.